RandyOram/SpaceTrace/client/README.md

 ## Space Trace

-Space Trace is a web application that simply tracks the ISS and displays it's location in real-time.
+Space Trace is a web application that simply tracks the ISS and displays its location in real-time.

 ### About This Project